 The Lunaracer 4 has a lightweight, breathable upper.
 The lacing system is similar to Saucony’s ISO fit.
-There is a sock like bootie and an external cage of fingers that wrap around the foot and hold the laces.
+There are a sock-like bootie and an external cage of fingers that wrap around the foot and hold the laces.

-The difference between the lunaracer and ISO fit is that the ‘external cage’ is not completely external; It is attached to the bootie.
+The difference between the lunar racer and ISO fit is that the ‘external cage’ is not completely external; It is attached to the bootie.
 The lacing was not as adaptable or secure as a true ISO fit shoe.

 I found my foot sliding around in the shoe whilst running.
 The laces are very standard flat laces.
 These laces do not come undone while running unless they are tied very loosely.

 The upper is made from a single layer of stretchy mesh.
 Since the upper is stretchy, I did not get any blisters or hotspots while running in this shoe.